 HOW WILL I GET AROUND?

-Getting around Athens, and the rest of Greece, is much easier than before the 2004 Olympics.
-The underground Metro system runs almost to the door of the School (“Evangelismos” stop) from the Eleftherios Venizelos International Airport, and then allows access to most of the city.
-The suburban rail system (“Proastiakos”) provides access to Corinth, but, for exploring the rest of the country, bus and air services are more reliable than train.
+The Metro system runs almost to the door of the School (“Evangelismos” stop), allowing easy access to much of the city.
+The suburban rail system (“Proastiakos”) provides the easiest access to Corinth.
+There are many options for exploring the rest of Greece:

 Be aware that transportation strikes can occur.
 Before traveling, consult the Livin'/Lovin' Greece website or the Greek Strikes website, both of which constantly updates the most up-to-date information regarding transport strikes.

 In late 2017, a new electronic ticketing system was installed in all public transport in Athens, called the Athena Ticket.
 Now, electronic (paper and plastic) smartcards are used, akin to the Oystercard system of the city of London.
 More information on the new ticketing system can be found here in English and in Greek.

 Preparation for your time at the School